 The National Rapporteur reports on Trafficking in Human Beings and Sexual Violence against Children in the Netherlands.
 The Rapporteur is assisted by a team of staff members who together constitute the Bureau of the Dutch Rapporteur.

 The Rapporteur’s main task is to report on the nature and extent of human trafficking and sexual violence against children in the Netherlands, and on the effects of the government policies pursued.
 The reports contain information on relevant regulations and legislation, as well as information on prevention, criminal investigations regarding human trafficking and sexual violence against children, prosecution of perpetrators and victim support.
 They also contain policy recommendations aimed at improving the fight against human trafficking and sexual violence against children.
-By doing so she also contributes to implementing the Sustainable Development Goals regarding Human Trafficking and sexual violence against children.
+By doing so he also contributes to implementing the Sustainable Development Goals regarding Human Trafficking and sexual violence against children.

 The Bureau of the Dutch Rapporteur keeps in contact with and gathers information from authorities, organisations and individuals involved in the prevention and combating of human trafficking and sexual violence against children and in giving assistance to victims.
-For their information, the Rapporteur and her staff have access to criminal files held by police and judicial authorities.
+For their information, the Rapporteur and his staff have access to criminal files held by police and judicial authorities.
 Because human trafficking and sexual violence against children often have an international element to them, the Bureau also has many contacts abroad and co-operates with international organisations.